bainjen/journal/README.md

 yarn start # npm run start
 ```

+Once the app is running, you can register for your own account by filling out all four fields of the register page.

+Alternatively, you can login using the username: test and password: password to see a profile loaded with seed data.

 **important note**

 This is built for demonstration purposes on the front-end only.
-That means there is not a persistent database to store store users or their journal entries.
-If you run this app, all new journal entries and user infomration will be cleared upon refresh of the page.
+That means there is not a persistent database to store new users or their journal entries.
+If you run this app, all new journal entries and user information will be cleared upon refresh of the page.

 ## Tech Stack